lscalese/IO-Redirect/README.md

 ## IO-REDIRECT

-This is a small library to handle IO redirect with ObjectScript.
+This is a small library to handle IO redirect in ObjectScript.

 Features :